omelia-iliffe/cpx-geodesic-dome/readme.md

 ### Geodesic Dome
 To create the geodesic dome I created triangles in Inkscape.
 The triangles need to be the exact dimensions in order to create the dome.
 The Domarama website was helpful to do the inital calculations.
 We are using a **2V** dome design.
 We used a brother ScanNCut to cut out the triangles.
 There are some solid ones and some with different pattern cutouts.
 Its fun to have a mixture.
-You need 30x ABB, and 10x AAA triangles
+You need 30x AAB, and 10x BBB triangles

 ### Circuit Playground Base
 The circuit playground base is created with two 3d printed parts, some mesh fabric (we used tulle), copper tape, and conductive thread.